babariviere/soft/README.md

-# soft: Sync over new file transfert protocol
+# soft: Sync over new file transfer protocol

 This is a WIP